Updated: Dec 5, 2022

 Cathy's birth father and his children, her four half-siblings

-After a quick bit of sifting through the rest of her test results, I was able to determine that this strong DNA match was, in fact, from her paternal side!
+After a quick bit of sifting through the rest of her test results, we were able to determine that this strong DNA match was, in fact, from her paternal side!
 And—wait for it—he was close enough to be her half-brother.
-I knew this was big so I immediately called Cathy to tell her what I had found.
+We knew this was big so we immediately called Cathy to tell her what I had found.

-By the end of that afternoon, I not only confirmed for Cathy that this DNA match was absolutely her half-brother, but I was able to give her the name of her birth father: Lachlan MacFadyen.
-Sadly, I also had to inform her that he had died only a few years ago.
+By the end of that afternoon, we not only confirmed for Cathy that this DNA match was absolutely her half-brother, but we were able to give her the name of her birth father: Lachlan MacFadyen.
+Sadly, we also had to inform her that he had died only a few years ago.
 But the bright side was finding out that Cathy had more paternal half-siblings: another half-brother and two half-sisters.

-A short time later, Cathy called to let me know that she had FaceTimed with one of her half-brothers, Corey, and that she had an unbelievably cool story to tell me.
+A short time later, Cathy called to let us know that she had FaceTimed with one of her half-brothers, Corey, and that she had an unbelievably cool story to tell.